synalogik-mike/arango-driver/README.md

 ## Bugs and Knonw Limitations <a name="bugslimitations"></a>
 The following is an uncomplete list of known limitations to be addressed in the next versions:

-* **user management is disabled**, in this prototipal state every operation is done with security options disabled on the server.
-Probably this will added in the version __0.0.1-beta__
+* **user management is disabled**, user must be managed through ArangoDB Web Interface.

 * **partial graph traversal**, it is not natively provided by the aRangodb::traversal() function the possibility to filter some vertex, edge or path using the FILTER AQL clause.
 In order to do that you have to define a custom aRangodb::aql() function, but this will not return you a graph: this because aql() returns generic results from the server.